mellorylwindow/Codex_Sandbox_Prototype/README.md

 ⚠️ **SANDBOX ONLY — DO NOT PROMOTE BY ACCIDENT**

-This repository is a **pure experimental sandbox**.
-It is intentionally allowed to be messy, breakable, and temporary.
+This repo is a pure experiment zone.
+It is allowed to be messy, breakable, and temporary.

-## What this repo IS
-- A place to spike ideas fast
-- A scratchpad for prototypes and throwaway experiments
-- A proving ground before anything graduates to SwainLabs_Studios

-## What this repo is NOT
+## Rules
-- **Not** SwainLabs_Studios
+- No dependencies on SwainLabs_Studios
-- **No** shared dependencies, imports, or hard links into SwainLabs_Studios
+- No hard links to SwainLabs paths
-- **No** “just for now” code that later becomes production by inertia
+- Anything leaving this repo must be copied into SwainLabs intentionally (no accidental imports)

-## Promotion rule
+## Promotion Gate
-Nothing leaves this repo unless it has:
+Only move work into `/promote` if it has:
-- a short README explaining purpose + usage
+- a short README
 - a minimal runnable example
-- clean inputs/outputs (no hardcoded machine paths)
+- clean inputs/outputs (no machine-specific paths)